jdc20181/LightBrowse/README.md

 **Announcments**

+**Source Code Update**

+Source code part of the V.0.5 release was added, and some of the code is non-production code that was just added recently and is part of a later release.
+Be advised that some of the code is unstable and could cause unexpected results.

 **Version 0.5 Released!**

 Version 0.5 has been released, expect V. 0.6 to be packed with new stuff and improvements, and add-ins from the previous release.